elizabethgarza/Avocado-Classifier/README.md

 - [ ] Run the following commands:

       git clone https://github.com/elizabethgarza/FruitClassifier.git
-      cd FruitClassifier
+      cd ./FruitClassifier
       curl -C - https://www.kaggle.com/moltean/fruits/5857-1166105-bundle-archive.zip -o "fruits-360.gz"

-- [ ] Go to the .../FruitClassifier directory and click on `fruits-360.gz` to decompress the file.
+- [ ] Go to the ./FruitClassifier directory and click on `fruits-360.gz` to decompress the file.

-- [ ] Drag the image you want to classify into the .../FruitClassifier directory.
+- [ ] Drag the image you want to classify into the ./FruitClassifier directory.

-- [ ] If you are not already in the .../FruitClassifier directory, run:

-       cd */FruitClassifier

 - [ ] Run the following command: